 Through DYC events, Calvin Seminary is doing its part to renew a culture of calling in the Christian Reformed Church.
 By incorporating worship, small group discussion, and time for individual reflection, the workshops guide the participants through a series of questions:

-- What does it mean to listen to God’s voice and to discern God’s
+- What does it mean to listen to God’s voice and to discern God’s will?

 - What does it mean to be called by God?